Cartheur-Research/6x09-assembler/README.md

        Additional optional output files are:

-       o A listing file is an annotated copy of the source file with addresses and generated code prepended to each line.
+       A listing file is an annotated copy of the source file with addresses and generated code prepended to each line.

-       o An exports file contains a list of all macro definitions and  symbols flagged  for export with the EXPORT pseudo-op.
+       An exports file contains a list of all macro definitions and  symbols flagged  for export with the EXPORT pseudo-op.
 Suitable for inclusion in subsequent source files.

-       o A symbols file contains a list of all non-local symbols.
+       A symbols file contains a list of all non-local symbols.
 Suitable for inclusion in subsequent source files, but beware multiple definitions errors if two source files include a common set of symbols.